Reuben sandwich: Grouper Reuben

 The grouper Reuben is a variation on the standard Reuben sandwich, substituting grouper for the corned beef, and sometimes coleslaw for the sauerkraut as well.
 This variation is often a menu item in restaurants in Florida.

 Reuben egg rolls

 Reuben egg rolls, sometimes called "Irish egg rolls" or "Reuben balls", use the standard Reuben sandwich filling of corned beef, sauerkraut, and cheese inside a deep-fried egg roll wrapper.
 Typically served with Thousand Island dressing (instead of Russian dressing) as an appetizer or snack, they originated at Mader's, a German restaurant in Milwaukee, Wisconsin, where chef Dennis Wegner created them for a summer festival circa 1990.

 Rachel sandwich

 The Rachel sandwich is a variation which substitutes pastrami or turkey for the corned beef, and coleslaw for the sauerkraut.
 In some parts of the United States, especially Michigan, this turkey variant is known as a "Georgia Reuben" or "California Reuben", and it may also call for barbecue sauce or French dressing instead of Russian dressing.
 The name may have originated from the 1871 song "Reuben and Rachel".

+Dinty Moore sandwich

+The Dinty Moore is a variation which substitutes the sauerkraut with coleslaw.
+It is particularly popular in the Detroit, Michigan, area.